redeclipse/redeclipse.github.io/docs/Core-Principles.md

 3. The development team is not on a mission from God.
     * The game can only expect to succeed or fail on the merits of the actual game and not on other metrics.
     * This includes being open source.
-Most people don't give two shits if a program is open source.
+Most people couldn't care less if a program is open source.
     * The development team is not especially privileged.
 Developers are ordinary people and are largely only capable of ordinary feats.
     * Help will *not* show up when it is needed most.